How do general elections affect public procurement?

 It's reasonable to assume that such seismic events have a knock-on effect on public procurement - but how so?

-In this blog, we investigate the relationship between general elections and public procurement - and what this means for your team ahead of the next election.
+In this blog, we investigate the relationship between general elections and public procurement - and what this means for your team ahead of the next election on July 4th 2024.

 Skip ahead to read about: